 As a designer, you may question the need to buy royalty-free fonts.
-After all, there are many resources for modern, calligraphy, and other free fonts online.
+After all, there are many resources for modern fonts, calligraphy fonts, and other free fonts online.
 It’s simple enough to download one of those and start designing.

 But can you prove that they’re really free?
 Do you know where they came from, or what the consequences are if you improperly use a font file in your design projects?

 The fact is that many designers don’t fully understand font licenses, and that’s okay.
 If the fine print isn’t your forte, let’s dig in and hopefully give you a better understanding of font licensing.